by John Bundy

 Malta

-It was Saturday, 2 June 2001, a beautiful sunny day in Malta, and a day off my duties as a TV show host.
-Since my wife had things to do, I took my 7-year-old daughter by the sea for lunch.
+It was Saturday, June 2, 2001, a beautiful sunny day in Malta.
+I had a day off from my duties as a TV show host.
+Since my wife had things to do, I took my seven-year-old daughter for lunch by the sea.

-On my arrival to the beach area I saw JoJo, a wealthy man in the hotel business.
-I’d met JoJo during a Malta charity ball in 1998, since then I hardly saw him twice.
-We sat down to chat in an open air cafe while I watched my daughter enjoy herself on the swings in front of us.
-Our conversation varied, from business to entertainment to the economy.
+On my arrival at the beach, I saw JoJo, a wealthy man in the hotel business.
+I’d met JoJo during a Malta charity ball in 1998; since then, I’d seen him maybe twice.
+We sat down to chat in an open-air cafe while I watched my daughter enjoy herself on the swings in front of us.
+Our conversation varied from business to entertainment to the economy.

-Speechless, I stared in the man’s eyes that were filled with tears and asked how I could help.
+Speechless, I stared into the man’s eyes, which were filled with tears, and asked how I could help.
 I took his particulars and went to sit back at the table.
-JoJo was having a phone conversation, but as soon as he finished he asked, “What’s wrong with you?
+JoJo was having a phone conversation, but as soon as he finished, he asked, “What’s wrong with you?
 Your face changed.”

 I told him.
-JoJo was sorry for this family and said I had the means through the media to help him.
+JoJo was sorry for this family and suggested that I had means through the media to help him.
 We headed off to our destinations.
-All weekend I thought about James, his daughter and his family.
+All weekend I thought about James, his daughter, and his family.
 I even thought of doing a special TV show to raise funds for this sick child.

-Monday morning I was at the office after I finished presenting my show, when my secretary said a man needed to speak to me.
-It was Mr JoJo Vassallo.
+Monday morning I was at the office early.
+After I finished presenting my show, my secretary said a man needed to speak to me.
+It was Mr. JoJo Vassallo.

-JoJo walked into my office, which was surprising because JoJo is so busy with his hotel business I never imagined he had time to come and see me at the studios.
+I was surprised to see JoJo walk into my office; he’s so busy with his hotel business that I never imagined he had time to come and see me at the studios.

-Rebecca is well and living a normal life, so James and Bridgette (her mum) are the happiest couple on earth.
+Today, Rebecca is well and living a normal life, so James and Bridgette, her mum, are the happiest couple on earth.
 JoJo visits Rebecca.
-I’m so happy that there are so many good people on this earth, and to have been privileged to be a part of this.
+I’m so happy that there are so many good people on this earth, and so privileged to have been a part of this.

 I’m glad that JoJo had the resources to make this (effectively limitless) offer.
 It does make a little guy feel good that someone without sufficient resources to save his child’s life can get that kind of help from someone with a big heart.